-In June 2017, I obtained a Master's degree in International Relations: Professional Focus Diplomacy and Conflict Resolution (magna cum laude / grande distinction) at the Université Catholique de Louvain (Belgium).
-My Master's thesis was titled 'Japan’s Maritime Security Strategy in Response to Chinese Military Power - The Protection of the SLOC'.
+In June 2017, I obtained a Master's degree in International Relations: Professional Focus Diplomacy and Conflict Resolution with magna cum laude / grande distinction at the Université Catholique de Louvain (Belgium).
+My Master's thesis was titled "Japan’s Maritime Security Strategy in Response to Chinese Military Power - The Protection of the SLOC'.

-Previously, I graduated in Political Science and International Relations at the University of Parma, with a final score of 110/110, with a thesis (in Italian) on 'The Relations between the United States, Soviet Union and China (1964-1972)'.
+Previously, I graduated in Political Science and International Relations at the University of Parma (Italy), with a final score of 110/110, with a thesis (in Italian) on 'The Relations between the United States, Soviet Union and China (1964-1972)'.